 Dialogue Matters have designed and facilitated over 100 Stakeholder Dialogue processes in environmental management cases, and trained over 2100 people in how to run their own effective participation processes.
 Our work is diverse, and has included guiding communities through local development challenges, helping stakeholders find agreement in integrated natural resource management, encouraging researchers to share and co-produce knowledge, and aiding international organisations in policy development.

-- We don’t come into projects as top-down experts.
+- Encouraging: We don’t come into projects as top-down experts.
 Instead we enable people to share knowledge and ideas.